Growing Marijuana in an AeroGarden

 Seedlings: 20 hrs on / 4 hrs off

 Vegetation Period: 18 hrs on / 6 hrs off

 Flowering Period: 12 hrs on / 12 hrs off

 Once your seedlings have sprouted, we recommend that you add supplemental grow lights.
 Since total darkness is required for off hours, also consider using a grow tent as well.
-See our grow lights and grow tent pages for suggestions.
+See our Best Grow Lights and Grow Tent pages for suggestions.

-Miracle-Gro Aerogarden stock nutrients are sufficient for most grows, but we prefer using the higher-quality hydroponics fertilizers from FoxFarm, General Hydroponics, etc. Follow the mixing instructions on the label.
-Do not add more than the recommended amount, as this can cause nutrient burn.
+Miracle-Gro Aerogarden stock nutrients are sufficient for most grows, but we prefer using the higher-quality hydroponic fertilizers from FoxFarm, General Hydroponics, etc. Follow the mixing instructions on the label.
+Do not add more than the recommended amount, as this can cause a nutrient burn.